ICTU/stomp-api/README.md

 =====

 ## Disclaimer
-Do not use this api for production, it is built for testing purposes.
+Do not use this api for production, it is built for testing purposes (i.e. no proper exception handling).

 ## How does it work
 You can subscribe to a queue or a topic, publish (put) messages and show all received messages.